 - Set boundaries with parents.
 Many young adults struggle become fully independent as they believe that they are still responsible for taking caring of their family.
 While these responsibilities may have taught them how to be independent at a young age, they reinforce dependency as children grow up and worry that their personal goals may conflict with their family’s wellbeing.
 Through family therapy, young adults explore healthy boundaries with parents as independent adults.

 - Teach practical life skills.
 In addition to daily living and housekeeping, many young adults struggle with organizational responsibilities of adulthood.
 This includes budgeting, time management, keeping commitments, and job skills.
-In a transitional living environment, young women have the opportunity to apply these skills with the guidance of mentors.
-A common issue that the women we work with face is finding a balance between procrastinating tasks and overdoing them by setting realistic personal expectations.
+In a transitional living environment, teens have the opportunity to apply these skills with the guidance of mentors.
+A common issue that the people we work with face is finding a balance between procrastinating tasks and overdoing them by setting realistic personal expectations.

 - Discuss recreation goals.
 Many young adults who have struggled with depression and social isolation have experienced a loss of interest in activities they used to enjoy or don’t have many healthy hobbies.
-At Journey Home Young Adult, we conduct Recreation Assessments to help girls identify potential activities that align with their personal values.
-Participating in recreation activities helps girls establish healthier coping mechanisms and allows them to reconnect with their “inner child.”
+At Journey Home Young Adult, we conduct Recreation Assessments to help girls and assigned female at birth identify potential activities that align with their personal values.
+Participating in recreation activities helps girls and assigned female at birth establish healthier coping mechanisms and allows them to reconnect with their “inner child.”

 Journey Home Young Adult Can Help

-Journey Home Young Adult is a transitional living program for young women ages 18-23.
-This program addresses emotional, behavioral, and mental health disorders that young women may face.
+Journey Home Young Adult is a transitional living program for teens ages 18-23.
+This program addresses emotional, behavioral, and mental health disorders that teens may face.
 Common presenting problems include: depressive disorders, anxiety disorders, body image issues, ADHD and other learning issues, academic struggles and low self-esteem.
-Journey Home creates an environment conducive to healing where young women can learn healthy coping skills while becoming more well-equipped to launch into adulthood.
+Journey Home creates an environment conducive to healing where teens can learn healthy coping skills while becoming more well-equipped to launch into adulthood.
 Students leave this program feeling empowered, happy, and healthy.

 Contact us at 801-444-0794.